House of Caiaphas

 1. Peter had walked with Christ for 3 ½ years.
 He had heard numerous times that Christ would die and rise again.

 2. Just hours before Peter’s denial of Christ, he said he would suffer and die with Christ if need be.
-But when reality set in, he denied Christ 3 times and abandoned Him.
+But when reality set in, he abandoned Christ and denied Him 3 times.

-3. He later wept bitterly and thought his relationship with Christ and ministry was over.
+3. He later wept bitterly and thought his relationship with Christ and ministry was finished.
 However, Christ restored Peter to fellowship and ministry at the Sea of Galilee.

 4. How we can deny Christ in our own lives?